Feroks/DynamicNotifyPropertyChanged/readme.md

 Type DynamicNotifyPropertyChangedClassFactory.CreateType(DynamicProperty[] properties)
 ```

-`DynamicProperty` contains two properties:
+`DynamicProperty` contains following properties:
 - Name
 - Type
+- RaisePropertyChanging
+- RaisePropertyChanged

+By default both `OnPropertyChanging` and `OnPropertyChanged` are injected into property setter, but you can disable it by changing `RaisePropertyChanging` and `RaisePropertyChanged` values.

 You must ensure that **duplicate properties are not present**.
-Created type is cached.
-If you pass same set of dynamic properties (even in different order) new type will not be created.
+Created type is cached, e.g. if you pass same set of `DynamicProperty` (even in different order) new type will not be created.

 ## Initializing Created Type
 You can create new instance by calling: